Relintai/pandemonium_engine_docs/usage/platform/android/android_in_app_purchases.md

             payment.startConnection()
         else:
             print("Android IAP support is not enabled.
-Make sure you have enabled 'Custom Build' and the GodotGooglePlayBilling plugin in your Android export settings!
+Make sure you have enabled 'Custom Build' and the PandemoniumGooglePlayBilling plugin in your Android export settings!
 IAP will not work.")
 ```

 All API methods only work if the API is connected.
 You can use `payment.isReady()` to check the connection status.